TrailGenic™ Playbook: The Method of Intensity

 Focus

-To teach the body and mind to operate at their peak without crossing the line into burnout.
+It is to train the body and mind to operate at their peak without losing control.

 Goal

-To create athletes — and humans — who can sustain high output for years, not weeks.
+To develop individuals who can sustain high output over years, not weeks.

 Phase 1 — The Spark: Entry into Load